rwilliams/jrubywiki/Improving-startup-time.md

 Starting with Java 5, the HotSpot JVM has included a feature known as Class Data Sharing (CDS).
 Originally created by Apple for their OS X version of HotSpot, this feature loads all the common JDK classes as a single archive into a shared memory location.
 Subsequent JVM startups then simply reuse this read-only shared memory rather than reloading the same data again.
 It's a large reason why startup times on Windows and OS X have been so much better in recent years, and users of those systems may be able to ignore this tip.

 On Linux, however, the shared archive is often *never* generated, since installers mostly just unpack the JVM into its final location and never run it.
-In order to force your system to generate the shared archive, run the following command (as a user with write permissions to Java's install directory): java -Xshare:dump
+In order to force your system to generate the shared archive, run the following command (as a user with write permissions to Java's install directory): `java -Xshare:dump`

 Many Linux systems will install Java but not generate or include the CDS archive.
 Forcing it to regenerate can improve startup quite a bit.

 Disable JRuby's JIT
 ===================

 An interesting side effect of JRuby's JIT is that it sometimes actually slows execution for really short runs.
-The compiler isn't free, obviously, nor is the cost of loading, verifying, and linking the resulting JVM bytecode.
+The compilation isn't free, obviously, nor is the cost of loading, verifying, and linking the resulting JVM bytecode.
 If you have a very short command that touches a lot of code, you might want to try disabling or delaying the JIT.

-Disabling is easy: pass the -X-C flag to JRuby or set the jruby.compile.mode property to "OFF" by passing -Djruby.compile.mode=OFF to the "java" command.
+Disabling is easy: pass the `-X-C` flag to JRuby or set the jruby.compile.mode property to "OFF" by passing `-Djruby.compile.mode=OFF` to the `java` command.

 Avoid spawning "sub-rubies"
 ===========================

-It's a fairly common idiom for Rubyists to spawn a Ruby subprocess using Kernel#system, Kernel#exec, or backquotes.
+It's a fairly common idiom for Rubyists to spawn a Ruby subprocess using `Kernel#system`, `Kernel#exec`, or backquotes.
 For example, you may want to prepare a clean environment for a test run.
 That sort of scenario is perfectly understandable, but spawning many sub-rubies can take a tremendous toll on overall runtime.

-When JRuby sees a #system, #exec, or backquote starting with "ruby", we will attempt to run it in the same JVM using a new JRuby instance.
+When JRuby sees a `#system`, `#exec`, or backquote starting with `ruby`, we will attempt to run it in the same JVM using a new JRuby instance.
 Because we have always supported "multi-VM" execution (where multiple isolated Ruby environments share a single process), this can make spawning sub-Rubies considerably faster.
 This is, in fact, how JRuby's Nailgun support (more on that later) keeps a single JVM "clean" for multiple JRuby command executions.
 But even though this can improve performance, there's still a cost for starting up those JRuby instances, since they need to have fresh, clean core classes and a clean runtime.

-The worst-case scenario is when we detect that we can't spin up a JRuby instance in the same process, such as if you have shell redirection characters in the command line (e.g. system 'ruby -e blah > /dev/null').
+The worst-case scenario is when we detect that we can't spin up a JRuby instance in the same process, such as if you have shell redirection characters in the command line (e.g. `system 'ruby -e blah > /dev/null'`).
 In those cases, we have no choice but to launch an entirely new JRuby process, complete with a new JVM, and you'll be paying the full zero-to-running cost.

 If you're able, try to limit how often you spawn "sub-rubies" or use tools like Nailgun or spec-server to reuse a given process for multiple hits.